I would like to thank Joseph from Jomo Audio for providing the Flamenco in return for my honest opinion. Pics were provided by Jomo.

 -MRSP: SGD $2999 (US $2140)

-Flamenco comes with the same Ares II cable as Samba; a quality copper cable in looks and sound.
+However, as Flamenco is the official stock cable for Flamenco, sound impressions will be based on that pairing.
+The Ares II cable is the same stock cable option provided with Samba; a quality copper cable in looks and sound.
 The copper strands are visually pleasing, while the silver-plated jack with black and gray carbon finish and silver-colored 2-pin connectors provide a qualitative look and feel.
 The silver and black carbon splitter is slightly on the heavier side, but it provides a nice finishing touch and matches the carbon jack in design.

 The Ares II provides a clean and controlled bass response, with good balance between sub- and mid-bass, while not being overly warm.
 The controlled mid-bass response further results in an airy stage structure.
 The midrange is relatively uncolored, but also slightly dry, as it doesn’t provide an overly warm or forward sound.
 The focus is more on providing a relatively neutral and clear sound, with good articulation and definition of individual instruments; the result of a well-extended treble in comparison to a stock OFC cable.
 Accordingly, the Ares II provides good resolution and transparency, especially when taking its price into consideration.